Jami-the-great/CSN190-Cybersecurity-Research-Project/README.md

 ## Project Overview

-This repository includes all of my cybersecurity research project work for CSN 190.
-I built a digital forensics lab using Ubuntu Linux in VirtualBox and installed Autopsy to analyze a disk image.
-I recovered deleted data, looked at metadata, and documented the investigation process like a real cybersecurity analyst.
-This portfolio shows my progress with cybersecurity tools, Linux, virtualization, and digital forensics.
+This is my full portfolio for CSN 190, where I officially became a **cyber detective** 🕵

+I built a digital forensics lab, using Ubuntu inside VirtualBox, installed Autopsy and investigated a disk image to uncover deleted files and hidden data.
+It was like CSI except instead of sunglasses and dramatic music.....
+I had Google and patience.
+A lot of patience.
+This project helped me learn how cybersecurity really works.....
+Mistakes and all, and that deleted files love to come back to haunt you 👀

 ---